Primary Navigation Mobile

 View mpg & specs for any version

-You could be forgiven for thinking Nissan Leaf reliability would be something of a grey area given its complexity, but you’d be wrong.
+You could be forgiven for thinking Nissan Leaf reliability would be something of a grey area given its complexity, but you’d be wrong as our buying guide makes clear.
 Mechanical parts are few and far between which should make it cheap and relatively easy to service.
 Of course the latter needs to be carried out by those with EV specific training.

-The firm has sold nearly 60,000 Leafs globally since its launch, and so far no-one has had any problems with the batteries running out completely.
+The firm has sold almost 600,000 Leafs globally since its launch, and so far no-one has had any problems with the batteries failing completely, unless the car’s been more signiciantly damaged.